sciencePeptideDeck

 • Rotate injection sites to avoid tissue buildup

-• Store peptides in bacteriostatic water at 4°C (refrigerator), not frozen
+• Store reconstituted peptides in bacteriostatic water at 2–8°C (refrigerator), never frozen after reconstitution

 Managing expectations is important.
 Peptides for tendon healing aren't magic — they accelerate a biological process that still takes time.
 Here's a realistic timeline: